racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK7.md

 ### Task 1: Posting a Malicious Message to Display an Alert Window

 In this task, our goal was to embed a JavaScript program in the Elgg user profile.

-Programm to insert:
+In this case, we will insert the following script:

 ```html
 <script>alert('XSS');</script>
 ```

 First, we logged in with the `alice` username and `seedalice` password.
-Then, we navigated to Alice's profile page at `http://www.seed-server.com/profile/alice`, clicked on `Edit profile`, selected the option to edit as HTML, pasted the JavaScript script into the `Brief description` field before and saved it.
+Then, we navigated to Alice's profile page at `http://www.seed-server.com/profile/alice`, clicked on `Edit profile`, selected the Editor mode option, pasted the JavaScript script into the `Brief description` field and saved it.

-As a result, any user who opened our profile page saw an alert window on the screen:
+As a result, any user who opened our profile page saw an alert window on the screen, as shown below.
+This happens because when visiting the profile page, the script tag is loaded and executed which can be used for Cross Site Scripting.

 <p align="center" justify="center">
   <img src="./assets/LOGBOOK7/task1.png"/>
 </p>

 ### Task 2: Posting a Malicious Message to Display Cookies

 In this task, we aimed to show the user's cookies in an alert window.

-Programm to insert:
+For this, we used the following script:

 ```html
 <script>alert(document.cookie);</script>
 ```

-The solution was similar to the previous task: we inserted the script in the `Brief description` field of Alice's profile.
+The solution for this task was similar to the previous one: we inserted the script in the `Brief description` field of Alice's profile.
 Then, we logged in from another account (`boby` username and `seedboby` password).

-When the `Members` page was opened, Alice's code executed, and we saw our cookies in the alert.
+When the visiting Alice's profile page, the previous script was executed, and we saw our cookies in the alert box.
+This shows us a simple example of how the script can be used maliciously.

 <p align="center" justify="center">
   <img src="./assets/LOGBOOK7/task2.png"/>